BRISBANE & ONLINE IN AUSTRALIA

 Reflective Supervision

-For deep-feeling, deep-thinking social workers & practitioners
+For deep-feeling, deep-thinking social workers & therapists

 Perhaps you're early in your career and discovering that real-life practice is far more nuanced than university prepared you for.